-There are unique considerations to keep in mind when it comes to investing in IPOs.
+Even in normal conditions, there are unique considerations to keep in mind when it comes to investing in IPOs.
 For instance, the stock of an IPO can be particularly unpredictable on its first day—and also the first few months—of trading.
-For every AT&T (T), Google (GOOG), and Visa (V) that had successful IPOs and are now entrenched leaders in their respective industries, there is a long history of initial public offerings that have not performed well.
+For every AT&T (T), Alphabet (GOOG), and Visa (V) that had successful IPOs and are now entrenched leaders in their respective industries, there is a long history of initial public offerings that have not performed well.

 Moreover, extracting long-term value out of IPOs, even successful ones, can be tricky for a retail investor.
-For example, suppose you identify an IPO that you find attractive as a long-term investment, and the price at which it begins trading on the IPO date is $20.
-If you were to buy the shares at around this price, and by the end of the IPO day the stock price had risen to $30, you might think, "I've hit the jackpot!"
+For example, suppose you identify an IPO that you find attractive as a long-term investment, and the price at which it begins trading on the IPO date is $20 (which is by no means a given).
+If you were to buy the shares at around this price, and by the end of the IPO day the stock price had risen to $30, you might think this is a winning trade.

 But take a step back.
 This means that the company and its underwriters (a financial group, typically a bank that is responsible for determining the market price of an IPO) underestimated demand for the company's stock.
 Therefore, the company lost out on the opportunity to raise more money to grow its business, because the IPO was mispriced (i.e., instead of receiving let's say $30 a share from the public, it will have received only $20 a share).